Welcome (2007 film): Plot

 Hilarious chaos ensues as the group tries to balance the cabin together and keep it from falling off the cliff.
-Amidst this, Majnu tries to remove Lucky's head from a vessel using an axe, by breaking the vessel, during which an angry RDX tries to shoot Majnu, but misses it, causing the bullet to hit a beehive.
-As the bees sting everyone, Rajiv finds a rope and the group uses it to get back onto stable ground.
+Amidst this, Majnu tries to free Lucky's head from a vessel with an axe, during which an angry RDX tries to shoot Majnu but misses, causing the bullet to hit a beehive.
+As the bees sting everyone, Rajiv finds a rope, and the group uses it to get back onto stable ground.
 But to everyone's shock, the floor breaks, and Lucky is found hanging on the edge of the cabin.
-While everyone else is protesting and Rajiv is trying to rescue him, Sanjana reveals the truth to everyone that she was the one who shot Lucky, but Rajiv blamed himself so that Sanjana wouldn't get in trouble.
-After Rajiv rescues Lucky, the cabin he is standing in falls off into the cliff, leading everyone into believing that Rajiv died.
+While everyone else is bickering and Rajiv is trying to rescue him, Sanjana reveals the truth to everyone: she was the one who shot Lucky, but Rajiv blamed himself so that Sanjana wouldn't get in trouble.
+After Rajiv rescues Lucky, the cabin he is standing in falls off the cliff, leading everyone to believe that Rajiv died.
 However, Rajiv survives the event and is reunited with Sanjana and his family.
-Lucky and RDX are grateful to Rajiv for saving their lives and RDX gives up his life of crime, allowing Rajiv and Sanjana to finally get married.
-Uday and Majnu request RDX to get them married to Ishika.
-However, they realize that Ishika fooled them along with Rajiv, as a part of his plan to marry Sanjana.
+Lucky and RDX are grateful to Rajiv for saving their lives and tell Rajiv to ask for anything that he wishes for.
+Rajiv requests that they give up crime, and RDX agrees, allowing Rajiv and Sanjana to finally get married.
+Uday and Majnu request RDX to get them married to Ishika, only to realize that Ishika had fooled them along with Rajiv as a part of his plan to marry Sanjana.
 This angers Uday and Majnu, who start to chase Rajiv.